-The amount of revenue recognized for the years ended December 31, 2022 and 2021 that was included in the contract liability balance at the beginning of the period were \$115,071 and \$0, respectively.
+The amount of revenue recognized for the years ended December 31, 2023 and 2022 that were included in the contract liability balance at the beginning of the period were \$1,205,963 and \$115,071, respectively.

-(p) Employee compensation
+(n) Employee compensation

 According to the Company's Articles of Incorporation, which are subject to the shareholders' approval, the Company's annual net profit should be set aside from the allocation 0.05% to 0.5% as employee compensation based on the Company's net profit before tax offsetting employee compensation.
 When the Company incurs accumulated deficit, the Company should reserve in advance with covering the accumulated deficit.
-The remunerations to employees amounted to \$48,482 and \$24,998 for the years ended December 31, 2022 and 2021, respectively.
+The estimated remunerations to employees amounted to \$14,385 and \$48,482 for the years ended December 31, 2023 and 2022, respectively.
 These amounts were calculated using the Company's net income before tax without the remunerations to employees for each period, multiplied by the proposed percentage which is stated under the Company's Article of Incorporation.
 These remunerations were expensed under operating costs or expenses for the period.
 Related information would be available at the Market Observation Post System website.

-The remunerations to employees approved by the Board of Directors were same as the consolidated financial report for the years ended December 31, 2022 and 2021.
+The remunerations to employees approved by the Board of Directors were same as the financial report for the years ended December 31, 2023 and 2022.

-(q) Non-operating income and expenses
+(o) Non-operating income and expenses